A Model for Preservation: How Lehigh’s Partnership Program is Protecting Farmland

 Next, if you condemn this violence as I see so many politicians scrambling to do you MUST also condemn the seditious rhetoric from any and all sources that led us to this sad moment in history.
 That is the most patriotic thing you can do right now.
 This behavior can never be normalized.

 I’m driven by a desire to do good here in our local community.
 So, I’ve always felt that posts about national issues hurt my ability to do that since some folks always respond to them irrationally.
-However, history will look back at this moment as one that separated patriots who love our country with political opportunitists.
+However, history will look back at this moment as one that separated patriots who love our country with political opportunists.
 I often think about the Country we are passing on to our children.
 For the first time in decades we are failing to give them better.

-ļæ¼This is moral and ethical imperative territory.
-Yes, this is mostly directed at some fellow Republican elected officials.
+This is moral and ethical imperative territory.
 Stand not only against the violence but also seditious rhetoric.
 This was cause and effect.
 When water is heated, molecules start moving.

 2020 Community Survey Results